ScilifelabDataCentre/DataGraphics/README.md

 8. Run the Flask app in development mode as usual.
 This will automatically load the index definitons to the CouchDB server, if not already done.
+   If the `ADMIN_USER` entry has been defined properly in the `settings.json` file, it will be created.
    ```
    $ python app.py
    ```